dartmouth-cs98/18w-si32/devkit/README.md

-# Monad Bot Development Pack
+# Monad Bot Development Kit

 Everything you need to get started developing for Monad!